Yuraygir Coastal Walk

 Meals: breakfast, lunch and dinner

 Today is our first morning waking with the sound of the ocean in our ears.
-After packing down and breakfast, we head off, and tide dependent, we’ll head straight out onto the beach.
-Not long into the walk, we can see Brooms Heads 5km down the coast, a perfect spot to stop for a coffee or cold drink and some morning tea.
+After packing down and breakfast, we head off walking through the campgrounds of Red Cliffs and Grey Cliffs before ascending on Brooms Head Beach and 5km walk into the sleepy coastal village of Broome Head.
+This is a perfect spot for a morning coffee, tea or chai.

-The remainder of today’s walk is along the beach; we have plenty of time to enjoy the walk, keep an eye out for the bottlenose dolphin, seabirds and whales during migrating season.
+After leaving Brooms Head we follow the trail along the top of the headland before dropping back down to the coast with the remainder along the beach; we have plenty of time to enjoy the walk, keep an eye out for the bottlenose dolphin, seabirds and whales during migrating season.
 The Sandon campsite is on the outlet of the Sandon River, where you can rest or explore before another delicious dinner.

 Day 3